Sveriges mest populära poddar

 Factual Items Audited:

-- ZAK activation is triggered by ribosome collisions via SAM-domain dimerization on the collision interface
+- ZAK activation is triggered by ribosome collisions via SAM-domain dimerization at the collision interface.

-- RACK1 acts as collision scaffold bridging ZAK to both collided ribosomes
+- RACK1 acts as the collision scaffold bridging ZAK to both collided ribosomes, with ZAK interacting through RIH and RIM motifs.

-- RIH motif anchors ZAK to RACK1 and is necessary for binding and activation
+- RIH anchors ZAK to RACK1 and is necessary for binding and activation.

-- SERBP1 negatively regulates ZAK by competing for the RACK1 FPxL binding site
+- SERBP1 competes for the RACK1 FPxL binding site and acts as a negative regulator of ZAK activation.

-- eS27 pin anchors ZAK to the 40S subunit via W768 and supports ribosome binding; ES7-patch also contributes
+- ZAK pin (eS27-pin) anchors ZAK to the 40S subunit via W768; ES7-patch also contributes to ribosome binding.

 QC result: Pass.